eric-pierce/eric-pierce.github.io/now/index.md

 ### AI / Data Science
 * I'm attending more Data Science and AI meetups in the Austin area, if you have one you like [reach out](https://pierce.xyz/@eric)
+* Working on a Retrieval Augmented Generation (RAG) Post
 * Planning writeups on applications of transfer learning with Stable Diffusion, running LLMs locally, and personal data EDA

 ### Self Hosting